matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 to Java.

-In addition, you can create proxies for interfaces and classes, which essetially allows you to "implement" those classes.
+In addition, you can create proxies for interfaces and classes, which essentially allows you to "implement" those classes.
 And we will see a little bit of that in the demo program.

 The whole sequence library, because it is written in terms of these